 In 2020, nonprofits raised around 20% of their income from grants.
 Grant funds from foundations, government entities, and corporations help nonprofits diversify their income streams.
 While you can use several marketing elements from your individual donor campaigns in your grant applications, creating effective proposals requires some additional considerations.

-Below, we’ll cover nine best practices and tips on how to write a winning grant proposal.
+Below, you’ll find nine best practices and tips on how to write a winning grant proposal for your organization.

 1. Leverage Language and Formatting From Past Grants